sosy-lab/benchexec/doc/container.md

 This section describes how BenchExec configures the container, and how it can be customized.

 ### Directory Access Modes
-The directory tree in the container is based on the directory tree of the host systems, but BenchExec supports isolating the container by preventing read or write access to certain directories.
+The directory tree in the container is based on the directory tree of the host system, but BenchExec supports isolating the container by preventing read or write access to certain directories.
 For each directory in the container one of the following four access modes can be given: